Converg3nce/matic-docs/docs/staking/core-components.md

 * Earn staking rewards for validating state transitions on Matic Network.
 * Enable penalties/slashing for activities such as double signing, validator downtime, etc.

-The PoS mechanism also acts as a mitigation to the data unavailability problem for our sidechains in terms of Plasma.